-Beejay Silcox is an early-career Australian writer and critic whose literary criticism and cultural commentary regularly appears in national publications such as The Australian and Australian Book Review (ABR).
-Her review work is now published internationally, including in the New York Times and the Times Literary Supplement.
+Beejay Silcox is an Australian writer and critic whose literary criticism and cultural commentary regularly appears in national publications such as The Australian and Australian Book Review (ABR).
+Increasingly, her review work is published internationally, including in the Times Literary Supplement, The Guardian, and the New York Times.

 Beejay has stories to tell.